-You may earn up to 40 hours of CPD for successfully completing the certification unit.
+You may earn up to 30 hours of CPD for successfully completing the certification unit.

 CPD for the CFP C unit assesses different sets of skills for each assessment of the unit.
-As such, CFP C students who elected to complete their assessments over one year will be able to get an individual CPD certificate upon completion of each assessment.
+CPD certificates are provided on successful completion of both the assignment and the exam components after the results release.